 For the dissipative term, $T_D$, in \autoref{eqn:scaled action}, we then have,

-Hence, for large $a$, while the potential and dissipative terms scale as $1/a$, the kinetic term scales as $a$, dominating in high temperature limit and causing the paths with large variation to contribute less.
+Hence, for large $a$, while the potential and dissipative terms scale as $1/a$, the kinetic term scales as $a$, dominating in the high temperature limit and causing the paths with large variation to contribute less.

-Analogous to the USC limit [Appendix.~\ref{Appendix:Ultra strong coupling limit}], the high temperature limit gives us the following values for the relevant quantities,
+Analogous to the USC limit [Appendix.~\ref{Appendix:Ultra-strong coupling limit}], the high temperature limit gives us the following values for the relevant quantities,

-Hence the high temperature limit for the expression of LHA [\autoref{eqn:HO_approx}] is given as,
+Hence, the high temperature limit for the expression of LHA [\autoref{eqn:HO_approx}] is given as,

-We will now show that this high temperature MFGS is equivalent to the ones recently derived in literature \cite{cresser2021weak, gelzinis2020analytical, timofeev2022hamiltonian}.
+We will now show that this high-temperature MFGS is equivalent to the ones recently derived in literature \cite{cresser2021weak, gelzinis2020analytical, timofeev2022hamiltonian}.
 Timofeev et al.\cite{timofeev2022hamiltonian} have shown that in the high temperature limit, at arbitrary coupling, the general Hamiltonian of mean force, $H_{MF}$, is given as,